ambraierardi/assignment_2_2023/README.md

 ```
 source devel/setup.bash
 ```
-on the workspace, then repeat the cloning procedure.
+on the workspace, then repeat from the `catkin_make` procedure.

 Custom message
 ----------------------